StratusLab/stratuslab.github.com/_posts/2013-06-06-review-resizefs.md

 ---

-Making a partition grows and resizing file system inside a raw image, is possible using this set of tools:
+Making a partition grows and resizing file system inside a raw image, is possible using the following set of tools:

 * kpartx tool for mounting partitions within an image file. kpartx is part of the Linux multipath-tools.
 * e2fsck command to check ext2, ext3, or ext4 filesystems.